 When people offer gifts to the library, use the information in your library guiding documents to help them understand how you'll handle their donation.

-Donations policy — Dunedin Public Library
+Collections policy — Dunedin Public Library.

 When someone donates materials to your library, you need to be sure that they'll fit into the library’s collection.
 For example: